|This article applies to:|

 Yes, you can control two different kinds of heaters from the one thermostat.
 In this case you should set the heater type to "Fan-Forced" mode in the Mysa app, or you run the risk of running the fan too often.

-Yes, Mysa is CSA and UL approved.
-The certification is displayed on the back of the Mysa unit in the bottom left-hand corner.
 No, Mysa is not ENERGY STAR Certified.
 This is because it is impossible for a unit such as Mysa to obtain certification since Mysa only controls heating units.
 To obtain certification a unit must control heating AND cooling equipment.
 However, Mysa does incorporate many of the ENERGY STAR guidelines, such as; default ENERGY STAR schedules and measuring the room temperature within +/- 0.4 F/0.1 ℃.

 Does Mysa use TRIAC or a Relay?